mikebronner/laravel-model-caching/README.md

 ![pexels-photo-325229](https://user-images.githubusercontent.com/1791050/30768358-0df9d0f2-9fbb-11e7-9f10-ad40b83bbf59.jpg)

 ## Supporting This Package
 This is an MIT-licensed open source project with its ongoing development made possible by the support of the community.
-If you'd like to support this, and our other packages, please consider [becoming a backer or sponsor on Patreon](https://www.patreon.com/mikebronner).
+If you'd like to support this, and our other packages, please consider [becoming a sponsor](https://github.com/sponsors/mikebronner).

 ## Impetus
 I created this package in response to a client project that had complex, nested